-- An optimal policy is then a π^ that has minimum expected cost for all states s. - As with the search version of the problem, we can solve this by searching, albeit through a much larger space.
+- An optimal policy is then a $\pi^$ that has minimum expected cost for all states s. - As with the search version of the problem, we can solve this by searching, albeit through a much larger space. - Later we will look at ways to do this search.